AI Use Cases/Professional Services

 ROI & Revenue Impact

-ROI compounds over 12 months as the AI model matures on your firm's data.
-In months 1-3, you see immediate labor savings and faster billing cycles.
-By month 6, the system has learned your firm's and major clients' policies deeply enough to reduce exception volume by 40-50%, further lowering finance team workload.
-By month 12, the model has ingested a full year of decisions, enabling predictive flagging of high-risk expense categories before they reach audit, and your team has built repeatable, documented policies that reduce future disputes.
-Firms typically achieve full ROI within 18 months and 3-4x return within 24 months, with benefits extending indefinitely as the system scales across new engagements and client accounts.
+The gains are designed to compound over 12 months as the model matures on your firm's data.
+In months 1-3, the target is visible labor savings and faster billing cycles.
+By month 6, the system should know your firm's and major clients' policies well enough that exception volume falls and finance workload drops again.
+By month 12, a full year of decisions enables predictive flagging of high-risk expense categories before they reach audit, and your team has documented, repeatable policies that reduce future disputes.
+We model the specific targets against your engagement portfolio during scoping, before you commit.

 Target Scope